OpenAgentEval/SWE-ABS/README.md

 ![Motivating Example](data/image/motivation.png)

 A real Django instance (`django__django-10973`) illustrates why strong tests matter.
-The issue requires the PostgreSQL backend to call `subprocess.run` for password retrieval — a function that requires a string argument.
+The issue requires the PostgreSQL backend to call `subprocess.run` for password retrieval — **a function that requires a string argument**.
 The original test suite only validates string passwords, creating a semantic blind spot: 25 patches that omit the `str()` conversion pass the original tests because they are never exercised with non-string inputs.
 SWE-ABS generates an augmented test that passes non-string inputs, exposing the missing conversion and causing all 25 incorrect patches to fail.

 ---